andrewjohnlowe/RootTreeToR/README.txt

 all of these things *before* you start R and try building this package.

-==Root on Mac OSX==
-If you have OS 10.5.x (Leopard) installed on your Mac, you must install a 10.4 (Tiger) version of Root.
-This workaround is necessary because R is built with Tiger compatibility, which is incompatible with the 10.5 (Leopard) builds of Root.
-Builds of RootTreeToR will fail with a linker error about "rpath" if you try to build against a 10.5 version of Root.
-I don't know a way around this problem until R is built without Tiger compatibility.
-Use a Mac OS 10.4 build of Root.

-==Setting up your R library area==
+h3.
+Setting up your R library area

 On linux, you may not have permission to add R packages to the default R library area.
 It is easy to create your own R library area for your personal packages.
 Simply make a directory and tell R about it by setting the R_LIBS environment variable to that directory name.
 Even better, make a file in your home area called .Renviron containing the one line...

-R_LIBS=/path/to/your/R/library/area
+@R_LIBS=/path/to/your/R/library/area@

 If R cannot write to the default package area, it will automatically write to the directory pointed to by R_LIBS.

-==Versions of Root==
+h3.
+Versions of Root

 Since RootTreeToR is built against Root, the package is then tied to a particular version of Root.
 It is possible to create multiple instances of RootTreeToR if you use more than one version of Root (see installation section below).

-** It is important to note that if you upgrade to a new version of Root, you will very likely need to reinstall this package so that it is built against the new Root libraries.
+It is important to note that if you upgrade to a new version of Root, you will very likely need to reinstall this package so that it is built against the new Root libraries.
 Using this package built against particular Root libraries, but running it with a different